 Islamophobia—the irrational fear or discrimination against Islam and Muslims—is a widespread problem that leads to hate crimes, bullying, violence, and anti-Muslim legislation undermining civil rights.
 The Shoulder to Shoulder Campaign, a national multifaith coalition, is at the forefront of efforts to combat this hate and promote justice.

-In this online event, Nina M. Fernando, Executive Director of Shoulder to Shoulder, will engage in conversation with Zeyneb Sayilgan about the work of her organization and the commitment it shares with ICJS of challenging Islamophobia and fostering greater interreligious understanding.
+In this online event, Nina M. Fernando, Executive Director of Shoulder to Shoulder, spoke about the work of her organization and the commitment it shares with ICJS of challenging Islamophobia and fostering greater interreligious understanding.

 Dietrich Bonhoeffer has long been celebrated as a powerful symbol of moral resistance to the Nazi regime, with his legacy claimed by Christians across the religious spectrum, from liberal Protestants to Christian Nationalists.
 Historically, though, he was not a major figure.
 What do his writings mean in that context?